priyankapiba/Internship-The-Sparks-Foundation/README.md

 # Internship-The-Sparks-Foundation
-A python program which detects and extracts printed or handwritten text from an image.
+A python program which detects and extracts printed text from an image.